List of alien races in DC Comics: Q

-Quahooga

 Qarians

 The Qarians of Qaria are aquatic humanoids who closely resemble humans, but have purple coral-like hair and gills on the backs of their necks.
-Qaria is a world completely covered in water.

 Qinoori Raiders

 The Qinoori Raiders are a race of raiders who strip mine planets for resources.
 Zamba, homeworld of the Darkstar Ferrin Colos was destroyed by them.

 Quantum Mechanics

 The Quantum Mechanics are a superadvanced alien race.

 Qwardians

-The Qwardians are natives of the planet Qward in the anti-matter universe.
-Qward is the anti-matter equivalent of the planet Oa.
+The Qwardians are natives of the planet Qward, the anti-matter universe's equivalent of Oa.
+They resemble hairless humans with large eyes.

+Qwardians in other media

+The Qwardians appear in the Batman: The Brave and the Bold episode "Cry Freedom Fighters!".
+They are ruled by a dictator known as the Supreme Chairman (voiced by Wade Williams).

 R

 Rannians

 The Rannians of Rann are an ancient race of technologically advanced humanoids.
-They are represented by Alanna Strange, wife of Adam Strange and her father Sardath; formerly located in the Alpha Centauri star system, they are currently located in the Polara star system.
+They are represented by Alanna, wife of Adam Strange and her father Sardath; formerly located in the Alpha Centauri star system, they are currently located in the Polara star system.